workingDog/SwiftUIColorSlider/README.md

     @ObservedObject var colorObject = ColorObject()

-and pass it to the *ColorSlider*.
+and pass it to the *ColorSlider* as shown in *ContenView.swift*,

-    ColorSlider(colorObject: colorObject)
+    ColorSlider(colorObject: colorObject, width: 300, height: 40)

 The current color selected can be obtain from the **ColorObject** using: